openshift/openshift-ansible/README.md

 ##Contributing

 ###Feature Roadmap
-Our Feature Roadmap is available in our public [Trello board](https://trello.com/b/Qb18IWHF/openshift-ansible)
+Our Feature Roadmap is available on the OpenShift Origin Infrastructure [Trello board](https://trello.com/b/nbkIrqKa/openshift-origin-infrastructure).
+All ansible items will be tagged with [installv3].